theemperor66/noticehub/README.md

 ## Sample Data

-On first start the application seeds the database with a demo dataset that represents a fictional company using common cloud providers such as AWS, Azure, Google Cloud, GitHub and Cloudflare.
+On first start the application seeds the database with a sample dataset that represents a fictional company using common cloud providers such as AWS, Azure, Google Cloud, GitHub and Cloudflare.
 These entries are stored in the database like normal records and can be removed at any time.
-The UI no longer merges demo data with newly created entries.
+The UI no longer merges sample data with newly created entries.
 All content shown in the Streamlit dashboard is now fetched exclusively from the API; the application no longer loads `demo_data.json` as a fallback.